relessawy/rhdh_ado_setup/README.md

 ## Getting Started

-Follow the instructions in the file: setup_guide.ascii .
+Follow the instructions in the file: setup_guide.adoc .